Stepanovalera/BioProgSV/README.md

   `complement()` - Produces the complement of a DNA strand by replacing each nucleotide with its complementary base.

 Each sequence is processed, and results are collected into a list.
 If there is only one sequence to process, the function directly returns the single result; otherwise, it returns a `list()`.
-This design allows the function to handle both individual sequences and batches efficiently, making it suitable for batch processing tasks or single-sequence manipulation.

 ## Examples